 (2006) 547 U.S. 319, 324.

-In looking at the value of the evidence Jackson sought to introduce, but the trial judge excluded, the Ninth Circuit found the evidence was certainly relevant and material to the credibility of AH.
+In looking at the value of the evidence Johnson sought to introduce, but the trial judge excluded, the Ninth Circuit found the evidence was certainly relevant and material to the credibility of AH.
 Therefore, the exclusion was objectively unreasonable.

 For more information about sexual assault issues, click on the following articles: